 - Amazon.com (Retail): If you have a security concern with Amazon.com (Retail), Seller Central, Amazon Payments, or other related issues such as suspicious orders, invalid credit card charges, suspicious emails, or vulnerability reporting, please visit our Security for Retail webpage.

 So that we may more effectively respond to your report, please provide any supporting material (proof-of-concept code, tool output, etc.) that would be useful in helping us understand the nature and severity of the vulnerability.

 The information you share with AWS as part of this process is kept confidential within AWS.
 AWS will only share this information with a third party if the vulnerability you report is found to affect a third-party product, in which case we will share this information with the third-party product's author or manufacturer.
 Otherwise, AWS will only share this information as permitted by you.

 AWS will review the submitted report, and assign it a tracking number.
 We will then respond to you, acknowledging receipt of the report, and outline the next steps in the process.

-AWS uses version 2.0 of the Common Vulnerability Scoring System (CVSS) to evaluate potential reported vulnerabilities.
-The resulting score helps quantify the severity of the vulnerability and to prioritize our response.
-In addition, AWS includes CVSS base and temporal scores in our security advisories, helping customers to understand their risk and to prioritize their own responses.
+- Vulnerability Classification: AWS uses version 3.1 of the Common Vulnerability Scoring System (CVSS) to evaluate potential vulnerabilities.
+The resulting score helps quantify the severity of the issue and to prioritize our response.
+For more information on CVSS, please reference the NVD site.